syrilster/DesignPatterns/URLShortener/README.md

 **Google API Limits:**
 The API limits requests to 1 request / per second / per user.
 A user is defined as a unique IP address.
 So if you were doing your load testing from a single IP this would have cause your rate limit issue.

+## Data Constraints:
+There will able around 5k to 10K URL's to be generated per day.
+So roughly around 300,000 new URL's per month.

 ## Skeleton Design: (Few Q&A)
 How should we define our APIs?
 * ShorteningAPI(url) {store the url_mapping and return hash(url)}